cifren/docker_proxy_example/README.md

 # Proxy Example

-This example has benn build based on the article from [this blog](https://medium.com/@francoisromain/set-a-local-web-development-environment-with-custom-urls-and-https-3fbe91d2eaf0)
+This example has been build based on the article from [this blog](https://medium.com/@francoisromain/set-a-local-web-development-environment-with-custom-urls-and-https-3fbe91d2eaf0)

 ## You need

 You need to install `docker`, `docker-compose` and `make`

-You need to check that port 80 is free in order to proxy to work
+You need to check that port 80 is free in order to make proxy works

 ## Get started
 ### Setup your hosts
-First thing first, you need to link your local domaine name to your localhost
+First thing first, you need to link your local domain name to your localhost

-Open /etc/hosts file and add
+Open `/etc/hosts` file and add
 ```
 # My docker apps
 127.0.0.1 app1.local app2.local app3.local